 While Speech Communication and Rhetoric offers degrees up to the Post masters certificate, the majority of students earn a Bachelors degree.
 Students study Speech Communication and Rhetoric all over the country, though the major at the Bachelors degree level has the most graduates in California.
 The average annual income for a graduate with a bachelor's degree in Speech Communication and Rhetoric is $40,000.

-Colorado Christian University is a top option for students who want to study Speech Communication and Rhetoric.
+The University of Southern California is a top option for students who want to study Speech Communication and Rhetoric.
 Students can earn up to a Post masters certificate at the school.
-Colorado Christian University awards around 47 Bachelors degrees to those majoring in Speech Communication and Rhetoric per year.
-However, Walla Walla University and Waldorf University are also options to consider.
+The University of Southern California awards around 324 Bachelors degrees to those majoring in Speech Communication and Rhetoric per year.
+However, Boston College and James Madison University are also options to consider.
 Take a look at the college options in the table below.